 - Per CDC recommendations and state guidelines, we require all customers and vendors to wear a face covering while at market.

 We’re all being bombarded with information about the pandemic, and things are changing by the day.
 Part of keeping everyone safe involves sharing facts from reputable sources, not hearsay!
 Find reliable updates from sources like the CDC, NCDHHS, and the Chatham County Health Department.

 Farmers’ markets are essential to the health and well-being of our communities, and we are all doing our part to “flatten the curve” of COVID-19.
 We hope you all stay healthy, and we look forward to seeing you — from a safe distance — at the market!

 Frequently Asked Questions

-Q: Is the farmers’ market allowed to operate during the stay-at-home order?
+Q: Is the farmers’ market allowed to operate during stay-at-home orders?

 A: Yes, farmers’ markets are considered essential services, in the same way that grocery stores and pharmacies are.
 This is spelled out in Section 2.C.7. of Executive Order 121.

 A: There is currently no evidence of COVID-19 transmission through food or food packaging.
 Coronavirus cannot grow in food.
 It can, however, survive on surfaces such as bags and boxes, so it is still necessary to follow standard food safety precautions like hand-washing and thorough cooking of food.